Partnering with non-profit organizations to address diverse urban challenges facing the Pacific Northwest in collaboration with Duke alumni.

 •One student worked with an organization that cultivates Seattle's urban land in order to feed hungry residents in a healthful manner and to teach and empower low-income community members to grow their own healthy food.
 The student co-taught a Children's Gardening for Good nutrition class as well as tracked its impact and outcomes.
 The student also helped with the Veggie Labeling Project, designing and implementing a signage system that was displayed at the food bank next to produce grown through the organization's programs.

 Opportunities for Autonomy / Private Space: Students will be at their service placements until about 5:30 PM on weekdays.
 Students can expect to have program commitments from about 6-8 pm two to three nights per week.
 These commitments may take place at the residence hall or at a location in Seattle and could include: reflection sessions with the group and program staff, speakers, enrichment activities, events with alumni, or group meals.
 Occasionally students will have evening and weekend commitments with their service placements.
 Approximately one day per weekend will involve a full day group enrichment activity.
+In the past, the group has participated in one overnight activity usually occurring about mid-way through the program.
 While there will be some downtime, students should not anticipate a great deal of autonomy.

 Miscellaneous: The Seattle program has the benefit of being shaped by Duke Alumni living in Seattle.
 The Seattle alumni have been instrumental in connecting DukeEngage with non-profits in the Seattle community.
 Students will have the opportunity throughout the program to meet with Seattle alumni through organized activities such as a welcome event and during various speaker events organized by the alumni.
 By visiting places such as the Blodell Reserve on Bainbridge Island, cheering on the Seattle Sounders at a soccer game, and touring the Bill & Melinda Gates Foundation, students will learn more about the area’s history, culture, and commitment to civic engagement and philanthropy.
 The DukeEngage Alumni Committee also works to organize an Alumni Partner Program that pairs DukeEngage students with local Duke alumni.